-- Assist/support PROG members and their services in the recording of, and quality assurance of, the content of risk registers. - Assist in recording risk information, using the risk management system as appropriate, following the guidance provided - Provide the necessary support on the management of risks to service managers, heads of service and other managers within the department, seeking support from PROG. - Identify any risk management training needs of their service departments and to notify such needs to the appropriate manager. - Complete the risk training modules available on I-Learn or attend suitable alternative training - Adhere to the more detailed Risk Coordinator roles and responsibilities available from the Risk Management and Insurance Team
+- Assist/support SMB members, Departmental Board members and their services in the recording of, and quality assurance of, the content of risk registers. - Assist in recording risk information, using the risk management system as appropriate, following the guidance provided. - Provide the necessary support on the management of risks to service managers, heads of service and other managers within the department, seeking support from Departmental Boards and/or SMB member/s. - Identify any risk management training needs of their service departments and to notify such needs to the appropriate manager. - Complete the risk training modules available on I-Learn or attend suitable alternative training. - Adhere to the more detailed Risk Coordinator roles and responsibilities available from the Risk Management and Insurance Team